raml-org/raml-spec/versions/raml-10/raml-10.md

 https://api.github.com/users/{userId}/keys/{keyId}
 ```

-A RAML processor MUST not allow a fully-combined path, which you get from combining the resource's path with all of its parents, to be identical to another fully-combined path, WITHOUT consideration to the possible values of any URI parameter.
+A RAML processor MUST NOT allow one of the computed absolute URIs to be identical to another one, WITHOUT consideration to the possible values of any URI parameter.

 This example would be FORBIDDEN.